-Our cash, cash equivalents and marketable securities and restricted cash totaled \$164.3 million as of December 27, 2014, as compared to \$151.5 million at December 28, 2013.
-The increase in our cash, cash equivalents and marketable securities was primarily due to improved operating results and reduced capital expenditures, net of investments in working capital to grow revenues.
-We (used) generated cash of \$(7.1) million, \$5.0 million, \$5.3 million and \$9.5 million in the first, second, third and fourth quarters of fiscal 2014, respectively, as compared to (using) generating \$(12.1) million, \$1.0 million, \$1.8 million and \$(5.2) million in the first, second, third and fourth quarters of fiscal 2013, respectively.
+Our cash, cash equivalents and marketable securities and restricted cash totaled \$188.0 million as of December 26, 2015, as compared to \$164.3 million at December 27, 2014.
+The increase in our cash, cash equivalents and marketable securities was primarily due to higher revenues and improved operating results net of investments in working capital to grow revenues.
+We generated cash after stock repurchases of \$23.8 million in fiscal 2015 as compared to \$12.7 million for fiscal 2014.
+There were no stock repurchases in fiscal 2014.
 We believe that we will be able to satisfy our working capital requirements for at least the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
 If we are unsuccessful in maintaining or growing our revenues, or maintaining or reducing our cost structure in an industry downturn, or increasing our available cash through financing, our cash, cash equivalents and/or marketable securities could decline in future fiscal years.